sensel/morph-docs/docs/morph.md

 # Welcome
 This documentation explains the Sensel Morph hardware, features, software, and, most importantly, how to use it.
+These docs are maintained in its own [github repo](https://github.com/sensel/morph-docs).
+If you have a suggestion, correction, or improvement, you can clone this repo and [make a pull request](https://github.com/sensel/morph-docs/pulls) or [log an issue](https://github.com/sensel/morph-docs/issues).

 ## Overview - What is Morph?
 The Sensel Morph is a reconfigurable control surface for artists, musicians, coders, and creative people of all stripes.
 It can work using Bluetooth 4.0LE or USB connections.